BONSAMURAIS/bonsai/README.md

 Matrix inversion -> Leontief inverse tutorial - calculate terminated results.ipynb

 These tutorials are written for the Exiobase IO-database.
 This database is not open-source and cannot be uploaded from this site.
-We intend to modify the tutorials to be able to use them with FORWAST which is an open-source database.
+We intend to modify the tutorials, so they can be executed with FORWAST.

 This code works with Python 3.4, it requires some additional packages such as Numpy and Pandas.